Ricky Steamboat: First retirement (1994–2005)

-Second return to WWE (2005-2014)
+Second return to WWE (2005–2014)

 Agent and feud with Chris Jericho (2005–2009)

 In early 2005, Steamboat returned to WWE as a producer and was introduced as a WWE Legend on the "Homecoming" edition of Raw in October 2005.
 In early 2006, Ricky Steamboat told WWE management that he would like to come out of retirement at WrestleMania 22 and work a match with Ric Flair, but the idea was nixed.
 Ricky Steamboat has been the special referee in main event matches between John Cena, Triple H, and/or Edge at WWE house shows.
 In 2006 at the Raw SummerSlam Tour in Sydney, Australia, he was a referee for a match between Cena and Edge for the WWE Championship.
 He also refereed another title match in July 2007 between John Cena and Randy Orton in Anaheim, California.
 On April 1, 2007, he made an appearance at WrestleMania 23 while various other legends were having a small dance party in the background.
 He also briefly appeared at the Vengeance: Night of Champions pay-per-view, being recognized as a former Intercontinental Champion.
 He made another appearance on WWE television during Ric Flair's farewell on the March 31, 2008 edition of Raw.

 He appeared on the February 23 edition of Raw, after being named one of the members of the 2009 WWE Hall of Fame class.
 However, Steamboat was attacked by Chris Jericho, who began to feud with the Hall of Famers.
 In his first match in nearly 15 years, Steamboat returned to the ring alongside Piper and Snuka to take on Jericho at WrestleMania 25 on April 5, 2009.
 While both Snuka and Piper were swiftly eliminated during the match, Steamboat held his own against Jericho, performing his legendary diving crossbody and even a plancha, although Jericho would eventually go on to win the match.
 After receiving good reviews for his performance, Steamboat was scheduled to face Jericho in another match at Backlash.
 However, he lost the match after submitting to the Walls of Jericho.
 From June to August 2009, Steamboat worked in house shows against Chris Jericho, Drew McIntrye, and Sheamus.
+On August 15, 2009, he teamed up with his son Richie to defeat Hiram Tua and Orlando Colon for World Wrestling Council in Puerto Rico.